netorcai/hexabomb/docs/game.rst

 A cell can have up to 6 neighbors (three axes, two directions per axis).
 Each cell is identified by its axial coordinates :math:`(q,r)`.
-This coordinate system makes sure that different cells have different coordinates.
-Furthermore, going into a direction always results in the same coordinate transformations.
+This coordinate system makes sure that different cells have different coordinates, and that going into a given direction always results in the same coordinate transformations.

 .. list-table:: Coordinates transformations from cell :math:`(q,r)` to its neighboring cells.
     :header-rows: 1